 REAL ESTATE or Real Estate Investment Trusts (REITs) or Equity REITs:

 Healthcare (3) : OHI, VTR,SNR -

 Misc (13): WPC, DLR, STAG, WPG, SPG, STOR, SKT, KIM, APLE, CLDT, CIO-(new and small), -WPGpH

 Utility (8): SO, D, XEL, MGEE, WEC, DNP, LNT, CNP -

 DNP is a CEF which predominately holds Utilities.

 BSEE The Cooper Union, school of engineering 1966 Engineering manager Harris corp.
 23 years Software development, Grumman Corp.
 10 years Manage my own IRA accounts in retirement for over 24 years with a CAGR of 10.8%

-Nicholas Vardy is editor of The Global Guru, a weekly free e-letter; the monthly Alpha Investor Letter; and two weekly trading services, Bull Market Alert and Alpha Algorithm for Washington DC-based Eagle Financial Publications.
+Nicholas Vardy is editor of The Global Guru, a weekly free e-letter; the monthly Smart Money Masters; and two weekly trading services, Momentum Trader Alert and Alpha Algorithm for Washington DC-based Eagle Financial Publications.
 He has been a columnist for TheStreet.com and currently writes for Dow Jones Markewatch.
 He has been cited in Wall Street Journal, Financial Times, Forbes, Investors Business Daily,Yahoo!
 Finance, theStreet.com, and MSN Money Central.
 He has appeared on CNBC Asia, Fox Business News and CNN International.
-Vardy is a graduate of Stanford and Harvard Law School, a former Fulbright scholar, and a Chartered Financial Analyst (CFA).
+Vardy is a graduate of Stanford and Harvard Law School, a former Fulbright scholar.

 Nothing I write should be considered investment advice.
 Only you can decide if any specific financial asset, security, allocation, opinion, idea, etc. is best for your financial portfolio.